eerieA/cs234-2024/README.md

 <img alt="Course cover image" src="./Fig/RL.png" width="300">

-This repo contains Stanford CS234 **2024 spring** assignment's coding problems (as claimed by the original repo owner), and some personally taken notes after watching the [free video lectures on Youtube](https://www.youtube.com/playlist?list=PLoROMvodv4rN4wG6Nk6sNpTEbuOSosZdX).
-The official course website is [here](https://web.stanford.edu/class/cs234/), which contains entire course materials for the **latest** offering, for example, winter 2025.
-So please be advised that the assignments here might not match the latest course material exactly.
+This repo contains Stanford CS234 **2024 spring** assignment's coding problems (as claimed by the original repo owner), and some personal notes after watching the free video lectures on Youtube (also for 2024 spring).

-Feel free to follow the instructions in each problem directory to run and test it.
+If further interested, [this link](https://web.stanford.edu/class/cs234/modules.html) contains entire public-access course materials for the **latest** offering, for example, winter 2025.
+But please be advised that the assignments in this repo probably do not match the latest course content exactly.

 ### Attribution